MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 If a label contains any sub-labels in the [Microsoft 365 compliance center](/microsoft-365/compliance/sensitivity-labels#sensitivity-labels-and-azure-information-protection), this label must not be published as a standalone label to any AIP users.

-Similarly, AIP doesn’t support labels that contain sub-labels as default labels, and you cannot configure automatic labeleing on these labels.
+Similarly, AIP doesn’t support labels that contain sub-labels as default labels, and you cannot configure automatic labeling on these labels.

 ## More information